jonathanrocher/pandas_tutorial/README.rst

 ---------------

-If you don't already have a working distribution, by far the easiest way to get everything you need for this turtorial is to download `Enthought Canopy<https://store.enthought.com/>`_ (the free version is enough), or `Anaconda<http://continuum.io/downloads>`_.
+If you don't already have a working distribution, by far the easiest way to get everything you need for this tutorial is to download Enthought Canopy (https://store.enthought.com/, the free version is enough), or Continuum's Anaconda (http://continuum.io/downloads).
 That is due to the number of dependencies it has that we will want to play with during the tutorial.

-To be able to run the core demoes and exercises, you must have the following packages installed:
+If you do, you will need to make sure that you install or update all needed packages.
+To be able to run the examples, demoes and exercises, you must have the following packages installed:
 - pandas 0.15+
 - numpy 1.8+
 - matplotlib 1.4+